vinncceee/HackUTD/README.md

 ## Project inspiration
-Having teammates from diverse cultures and country of origins, we found a common issue regarding the accessibility to financial literacy.With just one search having so much random information thrown at you could be confusing for a lot of people, especially with language as an additional barrier.
+Having teammates from diverse cultures and countries of origin, we found a common issue regarding the accessibility towards financial literacy, with Diversifynance language barriers are no more.

 ## Project Goal
 Our project goal is rooted in our shared mission to empower individuals from diverse cultural backgrounds with essential financial knowledge.
 Our objective is crystal clear: to provide accessible, tailored financial guidance.
-Through our efforts, we aspire to transform the journey to financial literacy into an inclusive and empowering experience for everyone
+Through our efforts, we aspire to transform the journey to financial literacy into an inclusive and empowering experience for everyone.